Amazing 'tiger dance' photo was shot with pop-up flash and a slow shutter speed

 But what really makes this image stand out is the spiraling light trails, caused by the photographer's decision to drag the shutter: "I kept the camera still on the performer in the foreground to ensure they stayed sharp, while the slower shutter speed allowed the background lights and surrounding movement to blur naturally."
 The pop of flash from his D5200 helped ensure the subject remained sharp, producing an overall effect that Sayan explained: "helped emphasize the subject and create a sense of energy."

-The upside of dragging the shutter by using a slower shutter speed allowed Sayan to get more light into the camera.
+The upside of dragging the shutter by using the slower 1/13sec shutter speed allowed Sayan to get more light into the camera.
 He told me: "I adjusted my aperture to maintain enough depth of field.
 Balancing the ISO with acceptable noise levels was critical, as I did not want graininess to overpower the image's vibrancy."

 The best wide-angle lens isn't what most photographers would reach for when capturing a portrait, as Syan explained: "[the wide angle] allowed me to capture both the primary subject and the surrounding scene, adding context and depth.
 It created a sense of immersion and helped accentuate the movement in the background without losing the performer’s details."